UnchartedX Egypt Tour Journey Through Ancient Egypt

 Why go to Egypt?

-I was originally planning to go to my life-long dream site Machu Picchu, Peru after they reopened, but they kept shutting down areas and adding restrictions.
-I stumbled across one of Ben’s YouTube videos in October 2021 where he mentioned that due to cancellations, there were openings on his upcoming UnchartedX Egypt tour.
-That was ten days before I’d have to leave.
+I was originally planning to visit my lifelong dream site Machu Picchu in Peru after it reopened, but they kept shutting down areas and adding new restrictions.
+Around that time I happened to watch one of Ben van Kerkwyk’s YouTube videos about ancient Egypt where he mentioned that, due to cancellations, a few spots had opened on his upcoming UnchartedX Egypt tour.
+The catch was that the tour was leaving in about ten days.

-I was always curious about the pyramids, but it never crossed my mind that I would ever have a chance to go there.
-After a few days, I bought a refundable ticket on Qatar Airways to fly to Egypt while I decided if I really wanted to go.
-That left seven days to go.
+I had always been curious about the pyramids and ancient Egyptian sites, but it never crossed my mind that I would actually go to Egypt.
+After thinking about it for a few days, I bought a refundable ticket on Qatar Airways while I decided if I was really going to commit.
+That left about a week before departure.

 Qatar Airways banner and logo